omeka/classic-enduser/docs/Content/Shortcodes.md

 ### Shortcode options

 Most shortcodes have options that will modify the content they return.
-The following table explains some of the options which are shared across multiple shortcodes.
+The following table explains some of the options that are shared across multiple shortcodes, and how to use them.

 | Option | Purpose | Settings | Example |
 | --- | --- | --- | --- |